sat-utils/sat-api/README.md

 *One API to search public Satellites metadata*

-A live version of this API is deployed to https://api.developmentseed.org/satellites.
+This API uses Elastic Search as its engine and uses on AWS's Lambda and APIGateway to update and serve the data.
+A live API of the master branch is deployed to https://api.developmentseed.org/satellites.

-## Documentation

 Documentation is available at http://docs.sat-utils.org/ and can be contributed to [here](https://github.com/sat-utils/sat-api-express/).

-This API uses Elastic Search as its engine and uses on AWS's Lambda and APIGateway to update and serve the data.

 ## Develop

-To further develop a deployed version of the API, make sure you have AWS credentials with necessary access to AWS Lambda and AWS APIGateway (an admin level access will do enough):
+To further develop the API, install dependenceis with yarn, then build the files for deployment.

     $ yarn install
     $ yarn run watch

+Running 'yarn run watch' will continually watch the source files and update the distribution files as needed.
+The distribution files are made with webpack and are what end up getting deployed as Lambda function source code.

-## Deploy:
+## Deployment

-### New deployment:
+First, make sure you have AWS credentials with necessary access to AWS Lambda and AWS APIGateway (an admin level access will do enough):

 You MUST create a bucket on S3 that is used for storing deployment artifacts and metadata csv files.